mpaditya/EVA4-B2/S15/Readme.md

 	1. Depth Loss: This is pixel-wise L1 loss (absolute value of difference)
 	2. SSIM loss: This is a structural similarity index based loss
 	3. Edge Loss: This is L1 loss defined over the gradient of the depth image

+### Evaluation Metric:
+We can build all the wonderful models that we want.
+But how do we know how good the model really is?
+How do we know if the model's performance is really improving (and hence model is learning) with every epoch?
+If we select an inappropriate evaluation criterion, we may be lulled into thinking our model is doing great when actually it isn't.
+We need to define an evaluation metric separately for Depth and Mask prediction.

+For **Mask Prediction**, each pixel output is binary (either it is 0-black or 1-white) and our objective is to get the model to predict the foreground object's mask (white) as accurately as possible.
+We may be tempted to think a pixel-wise accuracy average is good enough.
+But if the fg object is occupies a small part of the overall image (say < 10% of the total pixels), then the model can get the mask of the fg object horribly wrong & still get good accuracy by just predicting most pixels as 0.
+So, the commonly used metrics for mask prediction are IoU (intersection over union) and Dice Coefficient (F-score).
+Both are closely related and it is sufficient to use either one.
+We shall use IoU.

+For **Depth Prediction**, every pixel we predict the depth value (quantitative value for depth in [0,1]).
+So here, unlike mask metric which is more like a classification metric (0 or 1), we need a metric to quantify how different the depth value is from the ground truth (more like a regression metric).
+We can have multiple metrics for this.
+The most common metric is RMSE.
+The other metrics that are used are a threshold based metric - to see if the predicted values lie within (1.25) times the actual value and so on.
+The reason for using this is to capture the distribution of the predictions around the actual values (RMSE is a single average loss metric - which could be high because of a few pixels which had very different values (outliers) or because most of the pixels were off by a moderate amount; so this threshold metric helps identify this)

 ### Notebook for main code implementation: https://github.com/mpaditya/EVA4-B2/blob/master/S15/EVA4_S15B_Aditya.ipynb
 ### Results: